at Triad Cosmetic Dentistry

 Periodontal disease can be dangerous if you let it progress without seeking treatment or attempting to stop its spread.
 Gum disease has been linked to heart disease, heart attacks, diabetes, strokes, and even rheumatoid arthritis.

 Your health can be seriously affected by the presence of periodontal disease.
-Undergoing treatment from a professional may be able to reverse your periodontal disease and help you keep your smile and your health.
+Undergoing treatment from a professional may be able to reverse your periodontal disease and help you keep your smile and your health in good shape.